apraira/piku-bot/README.md

 4. change display name when the bot is resting

 ## future
-1. report how many tweet that has been replied for a day.
+1. report how many tweet that has been replied for a day...